rorywalsh/CsoundUnity/README.md

 Please visit [homepage](http://rorywalsh.github.io/CsoundUnity/)

 This simple wrapper is based on Richard Henninger's Csound6Net .NET wrapper.
 If you wish to use the Csound API in a model that is idiomatic to .net please use his wrapper instead. http://csound6net.codeplex.com (unfortunately the site is not reachable at the moment)

 ## New Version: 3.2.0 ##

 Read the [CHANGELOG](https://github.com/rorywalsh/CsoundUnity/blob/master/CHANGELOG.md) for more details.

-## How To Import it into Unity ##
+## How to import ##

 **From version 3.0 CsoundUnity is in the form of a Unity Package**.
 See the [Unity Manual](https://docs.unity3d.com/Manual/PackagesList.html) for more information.

-You should use the **Unity Package Manager** to install the CsoundUnity package.
+You should use the **Unity Package Manager** to import the CsoundUnity package in your project.
 To open the Package Manager in Unity, select **Window/PackageManager** from the top menu.

 **If you have git installed**: press +, *Add package from git url...*, paste this url https://github.com/rorywalsh/CsoundUnity.git, and press Add.